Ansari-Muskan01/SQL/Normalization.md

 # 2NF – Second Normal Form

-It is already in 1NF and there is no partial dependency.
+- It is already in 1NF
+- Each column should depend on the complete key.
+- If a column depends only on one part of the key, it is called partial dependency

 | Student_ID | Course_ID | Student_Name | Course_Name |
 | ---------- | --------- | ------------ | ----------- |